nxquang-al/polygon-auto-annotate-tool/README.md

 # User Guides
 - Allowed operations:
-    - *Drag-and-drop*: select a region that contains the object
+    - *Drag and drop*: select a region that contains the object
     - *Ctrl + click*: remove the mask, if there is no mask, nothing is taken.
-    - *Shift + click*: Include click, add a reasonable region to the current mask
+    - *Shift + click*: Include click, add a reasonable region to the current mask (auto-complete).
-    - *Alt + click*: Exclude click, erase a region from the mask.
+    - *Alt + click*: Exclude click, erase a region from the mask (auto-complete).
+    - *Ctrl + Scroll up/down*: zoom in/out the image.
     - Click on **Export** to download Json file of annotations.

 # Acknowledgement
-- This application is inspired by the Roboflow Smart Polygon Labeling, but worse.
-Instead of labeling in one click, our app requires more operations but, provide more flexibility in selecting objects.
+- This application is inspired by the [Roboflow Smart Polygon Labeling](https://blog.roboflow.com/automated-polygon-labeling-computer-vision/), but worse.
+Instead of labeling in one click, our app requires more operations but, provides more flexibility in selecting objects.
+- The repository is built using the [Detectron2](https://github.com/facebookresearch/detectron2) platform, thanks for their open-source code!
+We build this for academic purposes, not for commercial purposes.
+- We also apply the [BCNet](https://github.com/lkeab/BCNet) model architecture for task segmentation.
+Thanks to the BCNet authors for their excellent work!